 Papers in the journal are published with Creative Commons licenses (CC BY-SA) and authors retain copyright of their work.
 There are no fees to publish with JCSCD and all work is preserved using the PKP CLOCKSS archival system.

 JCSCD grew out of the Speech, Language, Hearing Scientists Equity Action Collective.
 This group was formed in 2020 to promote dismantling professional and social ideologies, values, structures, policies and practices that perpetuate racism in Speech, Language, Hearing research, clinical, and community engagements and to advance transforming the professional community, research, teaching, and clinical practice to be inclusive and equitable.
-We aim to provide a professional forum for sharing information on research related to social justice in SLHS, building community among researchers and clinicians dedicated to social justice work in the profession, and to stimulate the continuous publication and scholarly work in the area of social justice and SLHS and promote transformative scholarly engagement detached from eurocentric, ableist, cissexist, and heteronormative ideologies as well as monolingual language ideology in scholarly and clinical inquiries in SLHS.
+We aim to provide a professional forum for sharing information on research related to social justice in SLHS, to build community among researchers and clinicians dedicated to social justice work in the profession, to stimulate the continuous publication and scholarly work in the area of social justice and SLHS, and to promote transformative scholarly engagement detached from eurocentric, ableist, cissexist, and heteronormative ideologies as well as monolingual language ideology in scholarly and clinical inquiries in SLHS.

 Equity Action Collective founding members:

 - Yvette D. Hyter, Ph.D., CCC-SLP, ASHA Fellow, Western Michigan University